 Email Address: email@example.com

-Daniel Roberts not only serves as the head coach of the Under-12 Dynamo Academy team, but will also hold the dual role of Head of Recruitment and Grassroots Director for the Academy.
+Daniel Roberts not only serves as the head coach of the Under-12 Dynamo Academy team, but will also hold the dual role of Head of Scouting and Grassroots Director for the Academy.
 He will be assisted by Benji Saez, a Dynamo Academy alumnus from the Class of 2010, on the U-12 coaching staff.
 Roberts was a member of the first class of Dynamo Academy players in 2007, joining the Academy in its first month of existence before graduating from Fort Bend Clements High School.
-The Reading, England native played collegiately at North Carolina-Wilmington.
-He was drafted by the Dynamo in the 2012 MLS Supplemental Draft and played for the Wilmington Hammerheads in the USL from 2012-14.
+The Reading, England native played collegiately at the University of North Carolina-Wilmington.
+He was drafted by the Dynamo in the 2012 MLS Draft and played for the Wilmington Hammerheads in the USL from 2012-14.
 Roberts holds a United States Soccer Federation (USSF) ‘A’ coaching license.

 Email Address: firstname.lastname@example.org